 There are many desk options for a home office, depending on the space you have available.
 For a large room to be turned into an office, a traditional desk may be easier.
 If you are working in the corner of a room, with limited space, an adjustable standing desk can help to give you variations and options to move and adjust your space as the day goes on.

 Standing desks can also help at your home office, as they can reduce backpressure and pain, and give you a feeling of fluidity and flexibility in your workspace.
-The type of desk you choose can enhance comfort and productivity in your new home office.
+Using an anti fatigue standing mat with a standing desk will provide added support for your body while working.

 Step 3- Decorate the Area as a Workspace